Share this post:

 Getting around the islands; Transportation and car rentals

 Vehicle rentals are usually the go-to option when travellers want to discover the island on their own time and with peace of mind.
 If you are visiting Paros for its nightlife, then a car will not be necessary and you can use public buses (Ktel).
-The island offers rather frequent bus transportation with low-priced tickets that can serve you adequately.
+The island offers rather a frequent bus transportation with low-priced tickets that can serve you adequately.
 One thing to keep in mind is that the buses may get crowded at peak hours, usually around noon and dusk by young people to and from the beaches, as well as towards the party hotspots of the island.
 If you want to be more flexible and move around the island at ease, a motorcycle is a more preferable rental option, due to its convenience in narrow streets and village roads.

 As for Naxos, a car rental is strongly recommended; the mountainous parts of the island are not entirely connected with the bus routes, which are also less frequent than those of Paros.
 A vehicle is sure to assist you in creating a well-tailored time schedule for your adventures by significantly diminishing the transportation time from the beaches to Chora, as well as enabling you to discover the magnificent mainland with the traditional villages, Byzantine churches and Venetian Towers of Naxos.

-Book your car rental with us today, easily and stress-free!
+Rent your car rental with us today, easily and stress-free!

 Accommodation options for Paros and Naxos; choosing your lodging